Totsukki/Totsukki/README.md

 # Profile
 Hi!
-I'm Gemarlo Aquillo, an aspiring full-stack web developer/software engineer, currently in my 4th year taking up my Bachelor of Science in Information Technology degree at Cebu Institute of Technology.
-I am constantly honing my skills to ensure that I'm well-equipped for the future.
+I'm Gemarlo Aquilllo, and I am constantly honing my skills to ensure that I'm well-equipped for the future.

 ### Tech Stack
 <div>